microsoft/react-native-windows/docs/e2e-testing.md

 So you've added or updated some tests: great! you get a cookie*.
 But now you probably need to update the masters, or the tests will fail and break the CI.

+\* void where prohibited, prizes and participation may vary.

 ![testFail](img/e2e-testfail.png)

 The best way to do this is by letting the CI run and fail, then downloading the generated tree dump output files, and comparing to the masters.
 Make sure the differences are expected, copy over them and check them in.
 The reason is that the masters will include things like the size elements rendered at, which can be dependent on DPI, scale factor, resolution, and in some cases (due to bugs) even differ based on bitness (see #4628).